AstroTech-666/green-path-app/README.md

    flutter run

 ## Download

+Download version 1 of the Green Path app now, and stay tuned because a new version with revolutionary features is coming soon!
-You can download the latest release from [here](https://github.com/AstroTech-666/green-path-app/releases/tag/v1.0.0).
+From an upgraded chatbot to exciting gamification element You can download the first release from [here](https://github.com/AstroTech-666/green-path-app/releases/tag/v1.0.0).

 Contact
 For questions or feedback, feel free to reach out: